 The display changes slightly depending on the season, but you will be able to sample 120 labels of seasonal sake.
 They offer 70ml small glasses, so you can try many types to find your favorite label.

-There are a few items you can’t order for delivery, but in that case you can still hop from vendor to vendor.
-Some vendors also serve wine, beer and sake places other than Fushimi Sake District.
-At Fushimi Sakagura Koji everyone can enjoy their food and drink the way they want to.
+There are a few items you can’t order for delivery, but in that case, you can still hop from vendor to vendor.
+Some vendors also serve wine, beer, and sake from places other than Fushimi Sake District.
+At Fushimi Sakagura Koji, everyone can enjoy their food and drink the way they want to.

 It is human nature to want to try sake from all 18 breweries.
-Kissui (2,430 yen) is a sake testing set that will make any sake lover’s dream come true.
-With this set you can partake from 18 brands of sake that each local sake brewer boasts.
+Kissui (2,430 yen) is a sake-tasting set that will make any sake lover’s dream come true.
+With this set, you can partake from 18 brands of sake that each local sake brewer boasts.

-The wonderful thing about this set is that each sake is into consideration and the set is laid out in a recommended drinking order.
-With this set you can enjoy various flavors, temperature, and drink at your own pace with your preferred meal.
+The wonderful thing about this set is that each sake is considered, and the set is laid out in a recommended drinking order.
+With this set, you can enjoy various flavors, temperatures, and drink at your own pace with your preferred meal.